 Whether writing a paper for school or a document for work, high-stakes writing requires careful thought and execution.
 The steps involved in this form of writing constitute a writing process.
-Even though everyone ultimately has his/her own process for getting ideas down on paper and turning those ideas into a finished product, there are identifiable steps involved in the process of writing that can be defined, developed, and discussed.
+Even though everyone ultimately has his/her/their own process for getting ideas down on paper and turning those ideas into a finished product, there are identifiable steps involved in the process of writing that can be defined, developed, and discussed.
 These steps include:

 - Getting Started (from deciphering a writing task assignment to getting your initial thoughts on a topic on paper)